Armed Guard - The Liberty Ships

 a deceased person, and during the term of the Liberty

-shipbuilding programme the Maritime Commission
+shipbuilding program the Maritime Commission received many

-received many letters from American citizens suggesting
+letters from American citizens suggesting that certain of

-ship to be named for them.
+named for them.

-JEAN NICOLET, sunk by a Japanese submarine, he was
+sunk by a Japanese submarine, he was thought to have perished,

-thought to have perished, but returned home after the war
+but returned home after the war from a Japanese prisoner-of-war

-And there were also complaints received at the USMC
+And there were also complaints received at the USMC Public

-Public Relations Office, generally from persons who
+Relations Office, generally from persons who objected to the

-honour of another person of the same name who had been
+person of the same name who had been dead for many years.

 The first column is the USMC Hull Number.